Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Conclusion

-Lastly, in our tests, we saw that CS with the truncated RGSF basis can have SNR comparable to the classical restricted domain method with roughly $60\%$ as many measurements.
-Additionally, CS with the truncated RGSF basis outperforms measurement restricted CS methods using Wigner $D$-functions.
-These Wigner $D$-function methods tend to give larger error in reconstructed SW coefficients and have no theoretical guarantee of recovery, unlike the RGSF based method.
-In regards to RGSF truncation, our numerical experiments showed that CS results using the RGSFs improve as the number of Slepian functions kept for recovery increases.
+In our tests, we saw that CS with the truncated RGSF basis can have relative error comparable to the classical restricted domain method with roughly $60\%$ as many measurements.
+Additionally, in our tests, CS with the truncated RGSF basis outperformed the tested forms of measurement restricted CS using Wigner $D$-functions.
+These Wigner $D$-function methods tend to give larger errors in reconstructed SW coefficients and have no theoretical guarantee of recovery, unlike the RGSF based method.
+Our numerical experiments also showed that CS results using the RGSFs improve as the number of Slepian functions kept for recovery increases.
 However, the reconstructions suffered beyond the measurement domain.
-Future work can look to mitigate this problem by including more \tit{a priori} information about a field's coefficient structure in the RGSF basis.
-This additional information could improve performance in regions beyond the measurable domain while also further decreasing the number of measurements needed for accurate reconstructions.
+Future work can look to include more \tit{a priori} information about a field's coefficient structure in the RGSF basis so that performance improves in regions beyond the measurable domain while also further decreasing the number of measurements needed for accurate reconstructions.

+Lastly, as presented, the RGSF-based CS method uses random measurement positions.
+It is sometimes desirable to instead have deterministic measurement positions.
+To that end, future research can investigate the use of RGSFs and samples on $R$ paired with now theoretical approaches, iterative coherence minimization, or other coherence-minimizing algorithms for constructing deterministic measurement matrices from known basis functions.